Flashes

 “Now we are hearing talk about an outbreak of rust disease in Nueva Segovia [Nicaragua].
 Global warming and climate change has been prompting this fungus in places where it was not a problem before.
 Many people are worried because these are producers who were not used to doing any preventive work to stop this fungus,” says Henry Hueck, President of the Ramacafe estate group in Nicaragua.

 Pedro Echavarria, an independent Colombian analyst and a producer, tells Global Coffee Review that it’s just a matter of time before Brazil, the world’s largest coffee producer, will be more severely affected.
 “Every year we are seeing a more extreme impact of weather on coffee producing countries,” says Echavarria.
 “The kind of rains and drought we have seen in Brazil in the last year is a phenomenon which we have not seen to this extreme degree for 18 years.
-And with La Niña taking hold we are going to be much more attentive to the possibilities of drought in Brazil in the coming years.”
+And with La Niña taking hold we are going to be much more attentive to the possibilities of both frosts and also drought in Brazil in the coming years.”

 When a coffee harvest is hit by drought in the last phase of the bean formation, the excess dryness makes beans smaller, black or hollow, or a combination of all the above.
 Excess rains during the final phase of maturation or early harvesting period, on the other hand, often results in cherries swelling up and falling to the ground.
 Cherries can also go black and start rotting on the tree.
 When rust disease strikes, the fungus attacks the leaves that will die and fall to the ground.
 Once stripped of foliage, that part of the tree is weakened and unable to sustain a flowering, and even less a crop, and affected trees normally take at least two harvest seasons to recover.